 Stone size, the number of stones and their location are important factors in deciding the appropriate treatment for kidney stones.
 Surgical treatment of stones may include:

-According to the National Institute of Diabetes and Kidney Disease (NIDKD), the best way to prevent kidney stones includes the following:
+According to the National Institute of Diabetes Digestive and Kidney Disease (NIDDKD), the best way to prevent kidney stones includes the following:

 You will receive a thorough diagnostic evaluation and receive clinically-proven treatment by a board-certified urologist who specializes in treating kidney stones.
 Recovery times vary depending upon surgical treatment, with less invasive procedures having shorter recovery times.
 You will be encouraged to drink extra fluid post-operatively and may need follow-up blood and urine tests.